Multiview point cloud registration with anisotropic and space-varying localization noise: Introduction

-In this paper, we propose a generalization of EM-GMM registration methods that takes into account space-varying Gaussian localization noise with arbitrary covariances.
-We explicitly model the observed data as noisy measurement of unknown clean data.
+In this paper, we propose a generalization of EM-GMM registration methods that takes into account localization noise.
+We assume that the noise follows a Gaussian distribution with known and anisotropic covariance.
+Moreover, we consider spatially varying covariance, which means that the covariance can be different for each point.
+We explicitly model the observed data as a noisy measurement of the unknown clean data.
 Thus, the GMM is fitted on the clean data to model the shape of the object, and it is decoupled from the noise model that generated the observed data.
-Since the clean data is unknown, our strategy is to consider it as a latent variable in the EM algorithm, which induces an additional marginalization in the expected log likelihood maximized in the EM algorithm.
-We use a stochastic EM approach to approximate the integral in the estimation of the rigid transformation parameters, and we derive analytical solutions at each step of the algorithm.
+Since the clean data is unknown, our strategy is to consider it as a latent variable in the EM algorithm.
+We show that with this new model, each step of the EM algorithm can be solved analytically.
 We apply our strategy in the framework of the joint registration of multiple point clouds algorithm (JRMPC) \cite{Evangelidis17}, which is a generic EM-GMM method that can be applied to multiple point clouds.
 Our approach is generic and could also be integrated in the numerous EM-GMM variants of \cite{Evangelidis17}.
-We show experimentally on simulated data that our method significantly improves registration and GMM reconstruction compared to the baseline method in the presence of high anisotropic and space varying noise.
+We show experimentally on simulated data that our method significantly improves registration and GMM reconstruction compared to the baseline method in the presence of high anisotropic and spatially varying noise.
 We also demonstrate the performance and interest of our approach on real SMLM data.